kingparra/hpfp/10_-_folds/notes.rst

 ----------
 .. topic::  Can I come up with a better name than "fold"?

-   Recombine.     com "with, together" + bini "two by two"
+   Recombine.     com- "with, together" + bini "two by two"

    Reconstruct.   con- "together" + struere "to pile up"